 What does your company do?

-What is your background and how did you get into the business?
+What is your background and how did you start the business?

-What three books would you recommend for aspiring and existing entrepreneurs?
+Which 3 books from your personal collection would you recommend for aspiring and existing entrepreneurs?

 “Originals” by Adam M. Grant; “Start With Why” by Simon Sinek; and “the 4-Hour Workweek” by Timothy Ferriss.